imagineLife/big-site/content/social/on-decisions.md

 ---
-title: "On Decision: Information, Assumptions, And Actions"
+title: Information, Assumptions, And Actions
 author: Jake Laursen
 excerpt: A Perspective on how we make choices while we gather info, make meaning, and assert our will
 tags: ["personal development", "growth", "bias", "learn"]
 parentDir: misc
-slug: the-social-world/assemble-assume-assert
+slug: the-social-world/decision-making/assemble-assume-assert
 order: 1
 ---